 - Collision, which pays for damage to your car from accidents.

-The average rate for Boulder drivers for a year of minimum coverage is $490 according to our rate analysis.
-If you increased your coverage to 50/100/50, you would pay just about $26.17 more a month, or $314 more a year.
+According to our rate analysis, the average rate for Boulder drivers for a year of minimum coverage is $490.
+If you increase your coverage to 50/100/50, you would pay just about $26.17 more monthly, or $314 more a year.

 Boulder average for: